e-mail: bok@dhit.pl

 kg/mm²

-In terms of safety, there are many recommendations regarding the use of these magnets.
-They should not be used in acidic, basic, organic environments or in solvents, and also in water or oil.
-Additionally, they can distort data on magnetic cards and hard drives, although data deletion using a neodymium magnet is not guaranteed.
+In terms of safety, there are several recommendations regarding the use of these magnets.
+They should not be used in acidic, basic, organic environments or where solvents are present, and also in water or oil.
+Furthermore, they can damage data on magnetic cards and hard drives, although data deletion using a neodymium magnet is not always certain.

 Compilation of suggested goods